Aasthag2105/Project/README.md

 <ins>In-code documentation</ins><br />
 •	Comments have been included to describe the usage of every function.
 Further comments have been included where explanation is required.  <br />

-•	Each time a player makes a 1x1 box, its ID: U(User) or C(Computer) will appear in the center of that box.